yavuzkoroglu/gwplus/README.md

 # Gwplus: GraphWalker Plus

-Computes the shortest test path satisfying a coverage criterion for a GraphWalker model.
+Computes the shortest test path that satisfies a coverage criterion for a GraphWalker model.

 ## Table of Contents